 In the late 1980s, recognizing that the needs of children in Miami-Dade County far exceeded the resources and support systems available, a cadre of committed individuals spearheaded a drive to address the problem.
 Using a Florida statute that allowed for such an initiative, the group generated a two-part referendum in 1988.
 Voters overwhelmingly recognized the need to help area children, but declined to fund the remedy through tax revenues.

-Retired Miami Herald Publisher David Lawrence Jr. ("Founding Board Chair," please see below) spearheaded a new initiative a decade later.
+Retired Miami Herald Publisher David Lawrence Jr. ("Founding Board Chair," please see below) lead the charge with a new initiative a decade later.
 Given this second opportunity and with a much better funded campaign, Miami-Dade voters in September 2002 approved an independent special district, a dedicated funding source for children entitled "The Children's Trust."
 The vote was 2-1 in favor.
 One key difference between the 1988 and 2000 campaigns was that the latter emphasized a commitment to all Miami-Dade children, while still clearly recognizing that some children are more at risk and therefore need more help.
 A "sunset provision" required that the initiative be returned within five years for voter approval.

-That vote took place Aug.
-26, 2008.
+That vote took place August 26, 2008.
 Despite the difficult economic climate, Miami-Dade voters decided in overwhelming numbers - 86 percent - to reauthorize The Children's Trust.

-Dave Lawrence Jr., Founding Board Chair
+David Lawrence Jr., Founding Board Chair

-This plan identifies four major goals or results that The Children's Trust seeks to achieve in collaboration with community partners: Children are healthy physically and emotionally; supported by safe, nurturing families and communities, ready to succeed when entering school; and succeeding in school and society.
+This plan identifies four major goals or results that The Children's Trust seeks to achieve in collaboration with community partners: Children are healthy physically and emotionally; supported by safe, nurturing families and communities; ready to succeed when entering school; and succeeding in school and society.